Hikma launches RYALTRIS™ seasonal allergic rhinitis nasal spray in the US

-LONDON and MAHWAH, N.J.and MUMBAI, India, Aug.
-30, 2022 /PRNewswire/ -- Hikma Pharmaceuticals PLC (Hikma, Group), the multinational pharmaceutical company, and Glenmark Specialty S.A., a subsidiary of Glenmark Pharmaceuticals Ltd. (Glenmark), an innovation driven global pharmaceutical company, announced the launch of RYALTRIS™ (olopatadine hydrochloride and mometasone furoate nasal spray) in the US.
+LONDON and MAHWAH, N.J. and MUMBAI, India, Aug.
+31, 2022 /PRNewswire/ -- Hikma Pharmaceuticals PLC (Hikma, Group), the multinational pharmaceutical company, and Glenmark Specialty S.A., a subsidiary of Glenmark Pharmaceuticals Ltd. (Glenmark) - an innovation driven global pharmaceutical company announced the launch of RYALTRIS™ (olopatadine hydrochloride and mometasone furoate nasal spray) in the US.
 RYALTRIS™ is approved by the US Food and Drug Administration (FDA) for the treatment of symptoms of seasonal allergic rhinitis (SAR) in adult and pediatric patients 12 years of age and older.
 This launch builds upon Hikma's leading position as one of the largest US providers of nasally administered medicines used for treating seasonal allergies and advances its objective of growing its specialty business in the US.

 RYALTRIS™ is the only fixed-dose combination therapy that provides relief for the symptoms of SAR, both nasal and ocular in one easy-to-use nasal spray.
 The onset of action for nasal symptom relief occurs within 15 minutes of a patient taking the first dose.1,2,3